sralph/md-ws/README.md

       ```
       curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"
    3) Download the 7750-SR1.yml , SR-SIM image, and license.txt file into a folder.
-   4) Within the folder issue the following command:
+   4) Once downloaded you need to create the container image.
       ```
+      docker image load -i srsim.tar.xz
+      ```
+   6) Within the folder issue the following command:
+      ```
       clab deploy -t 7750-SR1.yml

-   5) Once the lab is finished being deployed you can issue the following command if it does not already display.
+   7) Once the lab is finished being deployed you can issue the following command if it does not already display.
       ```
       clab inspect -a
 <img width="544" height="129" alt="clab inspect" src="https://github.com/user-attachments/assets/fe526cb7-8db6-417b-a0c7-297218b2a76e" />